fxpl/trieste-while/README.md

 The second one only runs the parsing passes and the normalisation pass.
 Both have a theoretically useful `--help` option.

+## Using the test suite

+After compiling the project, you can save the output of compiling all the example programs by running `ninja update-dump` in the `./build` directory.
+After that you can run `ctest` to compile all the programs again and compare the output (you may have to run `cmake` once before it works).
+This is useful for regression testing when making changes to the compiler.

 ## Compiling to Verona Bytecode

 Running `./build/while foo.while` will produce a file called `foo.trieste`.
 This